Volunteers, Outreach &

 Housing Justice Task Force

-MSUMC’s Housing Justice Task Force grew out of a book study group focusing on Evicted: Poverty and Profit in the American City, by Mathew Desmond.
+MSUMC’s Housing Justice Task Force grew out of a book study group focusing on Evicted: Poverty and Profit in the American City, by Matthew Desmond.
 After study and much discussion, the group is currently focused on court watching of eviction and related proceedings, in addition to exploring opportunities for influencing the legislative process regarding fair housing.

 Learn More!
 Click on a links below: